<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What is the CSS Profile?

-The CSS Profile is used to determine a student's eligibility for institutional aid and is used by approximately 400 schools.
+The CSS Profile is used to determine a student's eligibility for institutional aid and is used by approximately 250 schools.
 While these schools also use the FAFSA to provide aid from the government, the CSS Profile is used by these specific colleges to give out grants, scholarships, and loans directly.
-The CSS Profile is administered by the College Board, which states: "each year CSS Profile unlocks access to grant aid in excess of $9 billion for thousands of students."
+The CSS Profile is administered by the College Board, which states: "Each year CSS Profile unlocks access to grant aid over $9 billion for thousands of students."

 FAFSA vs CSS Profile Chart